mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/started/index.md

 ## JVM Heap Size

 Kafka service allows configuration of JVM Heap Size for the broker JVM process.
-To configure it:
-* **DC/OS cli options.json**:
+Use the following configuration options:

 ```json
     {